thatothapo/thatothapo.github.io/about.md

 ## About Me

 My name is Thato Thapo.
 I grew up in Soweto, Johannesburg, South Africa.
-I recently submitted my M.Sc. thesis in Applied Mathematics focusing on Theoretical Cosmology at the University of Cape Town.
+I have an M.Sc. degree in Applied Mathematics focusing on Theoretical Cosmology at the University of Cape Town.
 My M.Sc. project was the Carroll limit of General Relativity , this is an ultra-relativisitic limit antithetical to the Galilean limit.
 Before my masters, I worked on Numerical Relativity in my final Honours project.
 The goal here was to understand the mass-radius relation of neutron stars in a modified theory of gravity, you can read further about these in the projects page.

 I have a wide range of research interest beyond Classical Cosmology and General Relativity.
 I have explored a few ideas Conformal Gravity as well as some theories of Quantum Gravity.
 I have a vested interest in studying Machine Learning in Physics and how particular techniques can open doors to theories beyond General Relativity or the Standard Model.
 I have also studied the Early Universe extensively so there are still various avenues left to explore there.